 5 Signs It’s Time To Replace Your Heater

 Most quality hot water units will usually last 10 years or more.
-However if your system is approaching or past this age and you are experiencing some issues, it may be worth considering to replace it.
+However, if your system is approaching or past this age and you are experiencing some issues, it may be worth considering replacing it.

 The need to replace your hot water unit may be made premature if your household has outgrown your hot water unit and is causing it to work overtime to keep up with your household hot water demand.

-For example if you have multiple bathrooms, dishwashers and washing machines!
-All these fantastic things can unfortunately take their toll on an ageing or too small water unit
+For instance, if you have multiple bathrooms, dishwashers and washing machines!
+All these fantastic things can accidentally take their toll on ageing or too small water unit

 Corrosion or rust inside a water unit can be identified through brown, red or rusty water coming out of taps.

 Get a plumber to check out the source of water discolouration as it may also be caused by a build up of sediment in the tank (which can also lead to tank corrosion or system overheating)

 Sediment can be blamed for noisy hot water heaters – it’s a bloody nuisance!
 Accumulating sediment at the bottom of your tank can contribute to noises, which are caused by bubbles escaping from beneath the sediment, making a popping, banging or cracking sound.